joswayski/kontext/README.md

 # Kontext

-A tool to automatically visualize the event flows in your Kafka clusters and give you **Kontext** on what consumers actually **do** with the data (in other words, your business logic).
+A tool to automatically visualize the event flows in your Kafka clusters and give you **kontext** on what consumers actually **do** with the data (in other words, your business logic).

 Nobody likes keeping diagrams or Markdown in sync anyway.